 Fruits |

-Apple, pear, orange, peach, nectarine, grapefruit, berries, strawberries, green banana, plum, mandarin, blueberries. |
+Apple, pear, orange, peach, nectarine, grapefruit, berries, strawberries, green banana, plum, tangerine, blueberries. |

 Papaya, pineapple, grapes, black cherries, raisins, melon, watermelon. |